talynfan/design-portfolio/my-principles.md

 _What's important to me as a designer?_

 When I started designing for the first time in Fall 2021, I wasn't sure how much I would enjoy it or how good I'd be.
-It felt so different from my other experience in creative writing, computer science, and theater.
-Contrary to my initial worries, I have carried my skills and instincts from these other parts of my life into design.
+It felt so different from my prior experience in creative writing, computer science, and theater.
+As I soon discovered, though, my skills and instincts from these other parts of my life are transferrable to my design process.
 I approach interface design with the same core principles that I use in my other identities as an artist and coder.

 ### Skip to: